MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-2019.md

 ### Site Mailbox

 As we announced in the SharePoint Community Blog, site mailboxes are being [deprecated](https://techcommunity.microsoft.com/t5/SharePoint-Blog/Deprecation-of-Site-Mailboxes/ba-p/93028) in SharePoint.
 Site mailboxes will remain supported, but deprecated, in the SharePoint Server 2019 release.
-Customers are recommend to explore shared mailboxes as an alternative to site mailboxes.
+Customers are recommended to explore shared mailboxes as an alternative to site mailboxes.

 ### Site Manager